pnnl/oat_rust_pnnl/README.md

+# About this fork

+This is a fork of the [oat_rust](https://github.com/OpenAppliedTopology/oat_rust) repository.
+The fork is maintained by Pacific Northwest National Laboratory (PNNL), which is the lead contributor to the Open Applied Topology project.

 # Open Applied Topology

-Open applied topology (OAT) is a library for fast, user-friendly algebra and topology.
+[Open applied topology (OAT)](https://openappliedtopology.github.io) is a library for fast, user-friendly algebra and topology.
+OAT has

-## Installation and documentation
+- a user-friendly frontend for Python users, called [oat_python](https://github.com/OpenAppliedTopology/oat_python)
+- a fast backend written in Rust, called [oat_rust](https://github.com/OpenAppliedTopology/oat_rust)

+This package contains the source code for [oat_rust](https://github.com/OpenAppliedTopology/oat_rust).

+# Caution: breaking changes

+OAT is in early stages of develpoment, and it's evolving quickly.
+Code that you write today may not work tomorrow, due to these changes.
+We will do our very best to make sure that if/when this happens, you will only need to make small changes to your code to fix the problem (e.g., updating the name of a function).
+However, please do bear this in mind as you write your code!

+# Installation, documentation, and contributing

 For instructions on installation and accessing documentation, see `CONTRIBUTING.md`

-## Additional information

-For information on **contributing**, see `CONTRIBUTING.md`.
+# Legal

-For inforamtion on copyright and licensing, see `LICENSE.md` and `DISCLAIMER.md`.
+For information on copyright and licensing, see `LICENSE.md` and `DISCLAIMER.md`.

-## Attributions
+# Attributions

 OAT-PNNL is an extension of OAT library available [here](https://github.com/ExHACT/OAT).
 See `ATTRIBUTIONS.md` for details.